ryanfudge/ekf-localization/README.md

 # EKF Localization

-A C++ implementation of Extended Kalman Filter (EKF) for 2D differential-drive robot localization using landmark observations.
+A C++ from-scratch derivation and implementation of an Extended Kalman Filter (EKF) for 2D differential-drive robot localization using landmark observations.

 ## Overview